{{ summary.primary }}

 • Type changed means the same path moved between JSON types, such as string to number or object to array.

-• Ignored means the path was skipped by the ignore list and should not be counted as reviewed.
+• Ignored means the path matched the ignore list and should not be counted as reviewed.

-False confidence usually comes from three settings: ignored paths, numeric-string coercion, and object-key array matching.
-Check Diff Report notes when object-key matching falls back to position matching, and switch Ledger rows to All traversed paths when you need evidence for unchanged or coerced matches.
+False confidence usually comes from ignored paths, numeric-string coercion, or object-key array matching.
+Check Diff Report notes when object-key matching falls back to position matching because an item is missing the key or because key values are duplicated.
+Switch Ledger rows to All traversed paths when unchanged or coerced matches need to be visible in the review record.

-Use Patch Ops as review evidence, not as a guaranteed ready-to-apply patch.
-The rows show add, remove, and replace-style operations with paths and values, but array matching by object key can produce reviewer-friendly paths that are not plain array indexes.
+Use Patch Ops as review evidence, not as a guaranteed JSON Patch document.
+The rows show add, remove, and replace-style changes with paths and values, but they do not infer move, copy, or test operations, and object-key paths may need conversion before use in another patch system.

 Technical Details: